chrismwendt/github-highlight-variables/README.md

-# github-reactions-minimap
+# github-highlight-variables

-This is a Chrome extension which displays green/red sections in the scrollbar which represent comment reactions:
+This is a Chrome extension which highlights variables in code on hover:

 ![](preview.png)